beyond-all-reason/teiserver/documents/guides/development.md

 Teiserver is responsible for balancing games based on Openskill ratings.
 There are several balancing algorithms available, each with its own advantages and disadvantages.

-Currently SPADS sends a balance request to Teiserver over SPADS API when it detects that the lobby state changed to require a rebalance or a `!balance` commands is used, Teiserver then balances the game using the default balance algorithm and returns the team configuration to SPADS.
+Currently SPADS sends a balance request to Teiserver (over SPADS API) when it detects that the lobby state changed to require a rebalance or after a `!balance` command is used, Teiserver then balances the game using the default balance algorithm and returns the team configuration to SPADS.

 Eventually we want to move the balance algorithms to some external solver which should be more performant and allow development of balance algorithms independently of Teiserver.
 No work has been done on this so far.

-The balance alrogirhtms are located in [this](lib/teiserver/battle/balance) directory.
+The balance alrogirhtms are located in [this](/lib/teiserver/battle/balance) directory.

 ## Main 3rd party dependencies
 The main dependencies of the project are: